Montgomery County, Virginia: History

 Montgomery County was established on December 31, 1776, made from parts of Fincastle County, which was disbanded at this time and split into Montgomery, Washington, and Kentucky counties.
 Later, Montgomery lost land to form counties which now border it, including some counties which later formed West Virginia.

 The county is named for Richard Montgomery, an American Revolutionary War general killed in 1775 while attempting to capture Quebec City, Canada.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 389 sqmi, of which 387 sqmi is land and 2.2 sqmi (0.6%) is water.
 The western part of the county is in the New River watershed.
+Montgomery County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.